 Short-term Care: ER Visits

-This is the number of emergency room visits per thousand days of short-term patient care.
-There is a correlation between keeping patients out of the emergency room and the quality of short-term care.
+This metric measures the number of emergency room visits per 1,000 days of short-term care.
+Avoiding emergency medical situations is one way to gauge short-term care.

 Short-term Care: Facilitates Functional Improvement